Building dams in Cameroon: Hippos in troubled waters

 Investors constantly grapple with uncertainty.
 They are on high alert in a world full of shifting tides.
 They have to navigate both a physical and a numerical world.
 The risks they face in an investment therefore need to be addressed in both the physical and financial landscapes.

 An ‘annoying’ fact for investors is that dams are disaster-prone and create financial risks.
 Many dam projects end up with cost overruns, have revenue shortfalls and problems with environmental and social impacts.
-Neither do dams reckon enough with the impact of climate change.
-The stream of revenues out of electricity only is guaranteed for a short term, just long enough to be profitable, but after a dam’s comes ‘the deluge’.
+Neither do dams sufficiently take the impact of climate change into account.
+The stream of revenues out of electricity only is guaranteed for a short term, just long enough to be profitable, but after a dam comes ‘the deluge’.

 Investors invest in dams, even when prior knowledge is present about their loss-making potential.
-To convince them reality is manipulated to suit their needs.
+To convince them, reality is being manipulated to suit their needs.

 For more information